cym13/cym13.github.io/source/cracking_phobos_uuid.rst

 is sufficient for most applications, from a random dog name generator to Monte-Carlo simulations.

-However cryptographic randomness requires more though:
+However cryptographic randomness requires more:

 - It must not have any bias
 - It must not be possible to predict future outputs from old ones